-Changes Current provision Projection Impact on Road Network Services City Response Plan Medical Precinct expansion No Provision Continued intensification of commercial activity in and near the medical precinct Need for new, upgrade and replacement roads Increased focus on universal access and connectivity Develop local area precinct plans identifying upgrade requirements Transport Strategy Service Expectations Included in AMP Expected demand for increased connectivity and quality of service Expectations of quality of service to be aligned with available funds. nnectivity and quality of vice pectations of quality of vice to be aligned with Shift to public transport No provision Increasing shift of commuters from vehicle to public transport Possible reduced demand for roads Design of roads for bus services Develop a transport strategy Motorised scooters, high speed bicycles and changing service requirements No Provision Mixed use of roads creating emerging safety issues and possible changes of design standards Organisation policy and standards review.
+Changes Current provision Projection Impact on Road Network Services City Response Plan Medical Precinct expansion No Provision Continued intensification of commercial activity in and near the medical precinct Need for new, upgrade and replacement roads Increased focus on universal access and connectivity Develop local area precinct plans identifying upgrade requirements Transport Strategy Service Expectations Included in AMP Expected demand for increased connectivity and quality of service Expectations of quality of service to be aligned with available funds.
+Set Service levels This AMP Shift to public transport No provision Increasing shift of commuters from vehicle to public transport Possible reduced demand for roads Design of roads for bus services Develop a transport strategy Motorised scooters, high speed bicycles and changing service requirements No Provision Mixed use of roads creating emerging safety issues and possible changes of design standards Organisation policy and standards review.
 Review legislation and design plans Economy Included in AMP Tightening of availability of finance Need to prioritise, justify, and demonstrate value for money from investments Better investment and decision making.
 Budgets vulnerable to changes Source grant funding and developer contribution support This AMP Financial Planning Environmental Concerns Included in AMP Increasing expectations to protect and increase vegetation and greenspace Minimal.
 Marginal increase in maintenance costs for vegetation control.
 Consider in Transport Strategy